-The Center for Manufacturing Systems Engineering (CMSE) is cross-disciplinary and works with faculty in the P.C.
+Thank you for your interest in the Center for Manufacturing Systems Engineering (CMSE).
+It is cross-disciplinary and works with faculty in the P.C.
 Rossin College of Engineering and Applied Science, the College of Business and Economics and the College of Arts and Science.
 The Center was created in response to the expressed needs of industry for educational and research activities directed at solving problems of manufacturing industries.
 The predominant activity of the Center is a cross disciplinary graduate program leading to a Master of Science degree in Manufacturing Systems Engineering in the College of Engineering and Applied Science.

 Lehigh is manufacturing a modernized engineering program